sbelectronics/streamdeck/README.md

 Copyright Scott M Baker
 http://www.smbaker.com/

+| Note: All of these plugins only work with Windows.
+I'm a Windows (and Linux) user, not a Mac user.
+Sorry, Mac peoples.

 This is a collection of plugins that I wrote for my Elgato Stream Deck.
 They are as-is without any warranty.

 * binclock - binary (actually more BCD than binary, but that is the trend) clock